 Service users report the identification and development of flexible evidence-based services, would add value to existing available options.
 Additionally, a campaign to inform General Practice about the services available would add value for consumers.
 Digital mental health services do fulfil a need for some consumers, and effective pathways can increase the accessibility of these evidence based electronic services.

-Consultation and feedback from stakeholders throughout 2018:
+Consultation and feedback from stakeholders throughout 2018/19:

-- Increasing numbers of middle-aged women who drink to cope which is well suited to low intensity mental health services. - Hard to reach groups including LGBTIQAP+ and people from CALD communities and those self-medicating can benefit low intensity services. - Low intensity mental health services must be supported to be the primary referral point for mental health support. - Concerns with health literacy and awareness of prevention and recognising when people are becoming unwell is an issue especially with mental health.
+- Increasing numbers evident of middle-aged females who are exhibiting potentially harmful numbers use of alcohol which have been frequently reported to be in relation to increased psycho-social stressors - Hard to reach groups including Aboriginal and Torres Strat Islander, LGBTIQAP+ people from CALD communities and individual's using substances experiencing psychosocial stressors can benefit low intensity services. - Low intensity mental health services must be supported to be the primary referral point for mental health support. - Concerns with health literacy and awareness of prevention and recognising when people are becoming unwell is an issue especially with mental health.